DeepBrain-AI/docs/versioned_docs/version-1.3.x/aihuman/android-sdk/getting-started/projectsetup.md

 In this chapter, you will learn how to create a project and register UserKey using android project's AppId.
 Userkey is required for authentication to use AI Human SDK.

-## 1. Create android project using Android Studio.
+### 1. Create android project using Android Studio

 Below is the project's setting.(It is a sample, not mandatory)